harsh99887766/harsh99887766/README.md

 ## 🧠 About Me

 🎓 IT Undergraduate @ PICT, Pune
-💻 Frontend Developer (React.js)
+💻 Frontend Developer (React.js) • Aspiring Full Stack Developer
-⚡ 2★ on CodeChef | Enthusiastic about problem solving
+⚡ 2★ on CodeChef | Passionate about problem solving and learning new technologies
-🚀 Passionate about building responsive, user-friendly web apps
+🚀 Keen on building robust and scalable web applications
-🏆 Hackathon Enthusiast
+🏆 Hackathon Enthusiast | Always exploring new ideas

 ---